MrKoh7/WonderfulMarketPlace/README.md

 **Endpoint:** `POST /api/ai/generate-description`

-The backend receives a `title` and `category`, constructs a prompt, and calls the OpenRouter completions API.
-The response is returned to the frontend and pre-filled into the description textarea, which the seller can edit before saving.
+The backend receives a product `title`, constructs a prompt, and calls the OpenRouter completions API using a model fallback chain — trying paid models first (`qwen/qwen-turbo` → `meta-llama/llama-3.1-8b-instruct`) before falling back to a free model (`nvidia/llama-3.1-nemotron-nano-8b-v1:free`).
+The generated description is returned to the frontend and pre-filled into the description textarea, which the seller can edit before saving.

 ```
-Seller fills in title + category
+Seller fills in product title
         ↓
 POST /api/ai/generate-description
         ↓
-OpenRouter → LLM completion
+Try qwen/qwen-turbo (paid)
+  → on failure: try llama-3.1-8b-instruct (paid)
+    → on failure: nvidia/nemotron-nano-8b (free)
         ↓
 Generated description returned to client
         ↓